DrChainsaw/NaiveGAflux.jl/README.md

 It is also possible to implement mutation of learning rate and optimizer using `evolve_candidate`, but a convenient way to do this still TBA, see Cifar10 example in the meantime.

-Possible but not planned:
-1. Add an edge from one vertex to another
-2. Remove and edge from one vertex to another

 In addition to the basic mutation operations, there are numerous utilities for adding behaviour and convenience.
 Here are a few examples:

 ```julia